-- □ Make sure your speakers are properly connected and the volume is turned up loud enough to hear sound. - □ Make sure your speakers are designed for computer use. - □ If your speakers have a muting button, set the button to off. - □ If you have connected an audio cable to the headphones jack, disconnect the cable and use the speaker cable supplied with your speakers. - □ If you are using battery power, make sure the battery pack is installed properly and is charged. - □ If your speakers require external power, make sure the speakers are connected to a power source.
-See the manual that came with your speakers for more information.
+- □ If you are using a program that has its own volume control, make sure the volume control is properly set.
+See the program's help file for more information. - □ Make sure your speakers are properly connected and the volume is turned up loud enough to hear sound. - □ Make sure your speakers are designed for computer use. - □ If your speakers have a muting button, set the button to off. - □ The volume may have been turned off by the Fn+F2 keys.
+Press them once again. - □ The volume may have been minimized by the Fn+F3 keys.
+Press the Fn+F4 keys to turn up the volume loud enough to hear sound. - □ If your speakers require external power, make sure the speakers are connected to a power source.
+See the manual that came with your speakers for more information. - Check the Windows volume controls by clicking the volume icon on the taskbar.